 Skip to main content

-Birthday Party Ideas on a Budget (2026)
+Birthday Party Under $100: DIY & Dollar-Store Ideas (2026)

 The average birthday party costs $314, but you can throw one your guests will rave about for $50-$100.
 The secret isn't spending less on everything — it's spending zero on things kids don't notice (venues, matching plates) and putting that money into what they remember (games, cake, friends).
+Every number on this page comes from the same cost data Party Genius AI plans with.

 $50